altruios/namshubettulpa/public/namshubettuple/seeds-of-a-new-world.md

 *Kent rushed to the door*
 *He nearly slipped on a hospital gown by the bed*
-~He found a woman on the floor, having some sort of seizure~ *Her leg jerked into the door again*
-*Kent looked both ways down the hallway she was in* ~All was silent - but down to the left there was another person on the floor~ 'K::Right, fucking cardboard palace - chemistry...
+~He found a woman on the floor, having some sort of seizure~ *Her leg jerked.
+It banged against the door again* *Kent looked both ways down the hallway she was in* ~All was silent - but down to the left there was another person on the floor~ 'K::Right, fucking cardboard palace - chemistry...